sakuli/sakuli/README.md

 development of Sahi and its deep integration into Sakuli was one of the main reasons to rethink our technology stack.

-So we decide to create a brandnew platform which allows users to test and monitor their systems and developers to extend the platform to there own needs.
+So we decide to create a brandnew platform which allows users to test and monitor their systems and developers to extend the platform to their own needs.

 ## What is the new Stack of Sakuli2?